nilesh-patil/nilesh-patil.github.io/_posts/2017-02-15-human-activity-recognition.md

 Data was collected for 30 volunteers whose age was between 19-48 years.
 Each record in the data represents information about features like acceleration along x,y,z axes, velocity along a,y,z axes, 561 attributes derived from these basic measurements, identifier variable for the user & the activity being performed.

 There are 6 categories of activities being performed:

- 1. 'standing'
+1. `standing`
- 2. 'sitting'
+2. `sitting`
- 3. 'laying'
+3. `laying`
- 4. 'walka)
+4. `walking`
- 5. 'walkdown'
+5. `walking-downstairs`
- 6. 'walkup'
+6. `walking-upstairs`

-The raw db)ta has separate text files for most of the variable groups & we have used the dataset that was saved as RData file.
+The raw data has separate text files for most of the variable groups; we used the dataset packaged as a single `.RData` file.
 In this dataset, a single column(‘subject’) is used to identify a user and the last column(‘activity’) was used to identify the activity being performed when the measurements were taken.
 All other attributes are available in the same column oriented data format.
 This is important to know, because, the values in the dataset have been normalized.

 ## Exploratory Analysis